BitShares-Committee/BitShares-Committee.github.io/_posts/2018-03-15-Update-blockchain-fees.md

 ---
 layout: post
-title: "[Proposal]|Increase network fees"
+title: "[Proposal]|Increase blockchain fees"
 ---

-A new proposal to bring network fees in line with the agreed-upon USD prices due to changes in BTS valuation.
+A new proposal to bring blockchain fees in line with the agreed-upon USD prices due to changes in BTS valuation.

 Update comprises of a 627% increase in BTS value.